HibernationNo1/project_1_YOLO_ver.1/README.md

 [train.py](https://github.com/HibernationNo1/project_YOLO_ver.1/blob/master/description/train.md) :

-- Create instance of model class and do gradient descent through `for-loop` for parameter updata
+- Creating instance of model class and do gradient descent through `for-loop` for parameter updata
 - When the iteration reaches a certain number of times, a validation is performed.
 - All training logs and validation logs, label and prediction image comparisons are saved in the tensorboard.